Mihndim2020/To-Do-List/README.md

 ## Live Demo

 Comming soon!
 Still under development.
+To see the demo, follow the set up steps below.

 ## Getting Started